kefimochi/Flexbox-with-cats/Part 1/Basics.md

 ### "Flexbox with Cats" Contests

 - [Part 1: Flexbox basics](https://dev.to/kefimochi/understanding-flexbox-with-cats-part-1-1nah-temp-slug-8615884?preview=c73c442aaa9309c1cde8720742d43900fd95cf84461ad1cd51e51aac752140bc22e5682dcae9b0d080323f28eaf4c926a9752cdbfcbce5ad141b3b94)
-  - Beginner-friendly introduction to CSS's box model, positioning of divs, and covering concepts such as `margin vs padding vs border`.
+  - Beginner-friendly introduction to CSS's box model and positioning of divs
 - Part 2: Think in "boxes"
   - An article describing how to recognize containers("divs") when working with a provided design and how to implement the desired positioning.
 - Part 3: Advanced Flexbox and CSS